jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 a highly structured result, and are correspondingly restrictive on the input they accept.
 Augmenting the parser with error correction is therefore desirable.

-We can do so by introducting an other constructor in the `Steps` type to represent less desirable parses.
+We can do so by introducing an other constructor in the `Steps` type to represent less desirable parses.
 The idea is that the grammar contains permissive rules, but those are tagged as less desirable.
 The parsing algorithm can then maximize the desirability of the set of rules used.